JanssenProject/jans/docs/admin/auth-server/client-management/client-configuration.md

 Claim `response_types_supported` lists all the supported grant types in the response.

+When registering client using dynamic client registration, if the `response_type` parameter is not specified, it'll default to `code`.

 ### Response Type Recommendations

 - Avoid using response type `token`.
 This response type is